List of All My Children characters: Jackson Montgomery

 A former district attorney and a lawyer in Pine Valley, he is the brother of Travis Montgomery.
 Long-time love and former husband of Erica Kane (married in 2005).
 He was married to Laurel Banning (adopted her daughter Lily), is the father of Greenlee Smythe (the result of a summer romance with Mary Greenlee) and adopted Reggie Porter as a teenager.
 His address was 400 Lake Drive Apartment 3G, Pine Valley, Pennsylvania 19010.

+He is scheduled to make an appearance on General Hospital in July 2023.